 Didn’t get a chance to see the tree during the holidays?
 Well again, you’re in luck.
 Until the first week of January, the world-famous Christmas tree will stay standing in Rockefeller Plaza (Address: 30 Rockefeller Plaza).

 If you like to build railroad and train models, this show is definitely for you.
-The Holiday Train show is definitely worth it’s money and weill be held at the enchanting New York Botanical Garden.
+The Holiday Train show is definitely worth its money and will be held at the enchanting New York Botanical Garden.
 The exhibit will showcase 150 New York landmarks.
-All works of art are built on a 800 m long track and the railways pass the skyscrapers of Midtown.
+All works of art are built on an 800 m long track and the railways pass the skyscrapers of Midtown.
 We have already visited two special exhibitions in the NYBG and are always enjoyable.
 Therefore, we highly recommend this unique exhibition!
 (Address: 2900 Southern Blvd., Bronx, New York 10458)

 So usually sometime in January, some New Yorkers partake in what is known as the “No Pants Subway Ride.”
 Their main goal is to make people laugh.
 Keep your eyes open as you might come across this.
 You can RSVP on Facebook if you like.
 And here’s the event page for the after party happening at Bar 13.

 What started as a one-day event in 2005 started to become popular in the Big Apple.
 Now, it evolved into a one-week festival.
 The Winter Jazz Fest is one of January’s prominent event, and those who are jazz fans will definitely be happy about this.
 Over 700 artists perform in different venues scattered across NYC.
 It’s definitely one of the things to do in New York in January.
 For more information and tickets, please visit the website of the event.